V-Sekai/manuals/docs/decisions/20210523-retarget-motion-for-vrm-type-models.md

         - note: it is possible to save your mapping to .json and reuse
     - Click Retarget Animation
         - retargeting may take several minutes
-- verify retargeting by playing the animation via the Blender play button
+- Verify retargeting by playing the animation via the Blender play button
 - Export the scene as a .glb (using default settings)

 ### Common Problems